j-mikhail/whatsinaname/readme.md

 ![5-fold Cross-Validation Results](/graphs/cf-results.png)

 While the last four algorithms all perform roughly equivalently to their random data testing performance, the first four showed noticeable differences.
 LogitBoost, GLMNet and MaxEnt may all be good examples of *over-fitting*.
 That is, because the models are too strongly fit around the training data, they test extremely well on this same data, but poorly on any new data that was previously unseen.
-Tree, on the other hand, may be a case of mild underfitting, essentially the opposite problem.
+Neural Network, on the other hand, may be a case of mild underfitting, essentially the opposite problem.

 ### Conclusion